-NOTE: Source Menu in the Menu bar will be available only when you are in the Source Analyzer section; otherwise, it hidden
+NOTE: The source Menu in the Menu bar will be available only when you are in the Source Analyzer section; otherwise, it hidden

-Once you are in Source Analyzer, Please navigate to Source menu and select the Import from Database.. option as shown below
+Once you are in Informatica Source Analyzer, Please navigate to the Source menu and select the Import from Database.. option as shown below

 Next, We have to provide the credentials required to connect with the respective database.
-Here we are providing the Username and password of our Microsoft SQL Server 2014 and owner name as dbo.
+Here we are providing the Username and password of our Microsoft SQL Server 2014 and the owner name as dbo.

-Once you fill the details, please click on the connect button.
+Once you fill in the details, please click on the connect button.
 It will connect the database and display the tables and Views present in the database.

 If you want to see the data from all owners, Please change the owner name from dbo to default All.
-We can do by clicking the All button below the Show Owners section
+We can do this by clicking the All button below the Show Owners section.

 From the below screenshot, you can observe that we are selecting the DimProducts table from our Adventure Works DW 2014 database.
 Here you can choose more than one table also.

 From the below screenshot, under the Source subfolder, you can see our newly created database source in Informatica and the table definition (Column Names and appropriate data types) inside our workspace.

 Preview Source Data

 Once you select the Preview data.. option, the Preview data window will be opened.
 Here, you have to provide the credentials (username and password) required to connect with the respective database and click the connect button.
 Once you successfully connect to your database, data inside the table (here DimProducts) will display.